snehashis1997/Implementing-Deep-Learning-in-the-eld-of-Radiology-and-Health-Care-using-Python/README.md

 # Work

 1. The first project is a multiclass classification problem, where I develop a Transfer learning based CNN model for four classes (1 for meningioma, 2 for glioma, 3 for pituitary    tumour 4 for Normal).
+[BRATS 2015 dataset]

    --- The final testing accuracy is 87%.

 2. The second project is a binary segmentation problem, where I develop an Encoder-Decoder based CNN model for segmenting spinal cord from MRI image..

-3. The third project is a multiclass segmentation problem, where I develop an Encoder-Decoder based CNN model for segmenting [BRATS 2015 dataset].

-4. The fourth project is a segmentation problem, where I develop an Encoder-Decoder based CNN model for four classes (1 for meningioma, 2 for glioma, 3 for pituitary tumour 4 for    Normal) segmentation.
+3. The third project is a segmentation problem, where I develop an Encoder-Decoder based CNN model for four classes (1 for meningioma, 2 for glioma, 3 for pituitary tumour 4 for    Normal) segmentation.
+[BRATS 2015 dataset]

 ![Multiclass brain tumor classi loss](https://user-images.githubusercontent.com/33135767/92586083-70937080-f2b3-11ea-8d54-714c26596e4c.png) ![rad intern result classification](https://user-images.githubusercontent.com/33135767/92586092-72f5ca80-f2b3-11ea-8f79-2b809b4f2f83.png)